 (3) Owners must ensure that their animal is licensed as required by Spokane County Code 5.04.030.

 (4) Owners of inherently dangerous mammals and reptiles must be licensed and in full compliance with Spokane County Code 5.12.

 (1) Owners must maintain control of their animal at all times.

 (2) Owner’s animal must be leashed, caged, or otherwise within Owner’s physical control while outside of Owner’s assigned residence.
 Assistance animals are not allowed in university facilities other than housing in accordance with WAC 172-115.

 (3) The animal must wear an identification tag bearing the Owner’s name at all times.

 (4) The animal must have a designated emergency contact listed for care in the event the owner is unable to care for the animal.
 Emergency contact information will be collected as part of the approval process.

 (1) Owners are responsible for maintaining the cleanliness of his/her animal and must immediately clean up any messes left or created by the animal.

-(2) Owner must immediately report any damage to property caused by the animal to the appropriate university housing office (Housing and Residence Life or University Apartments).
+(2) Owner must immediately report any damage to property caused by the animal to Housing and Residence Life.